KA8SCP/dstar_tools/README.md

 and XLX reflectors.
 The output is saved as a text file to the /var/www/html directory.
 It will also email and SMS a "down" system status to the email account and cell phone number you enter.
 HTTP code 000 is a non-responsive website, 200 is a normal response, 301 indicates a "redirect"... maybe https versus http?

+3. gateway_ranks.sh - This script runs PSQL query on a Centos 7-based G3.0 or G3.1 based system to output to /var/www/html/gateway_ranks.txt for dispaly on a host.
+It checks the number of registered users on each registration server.